Oklahoma Travel Picks: Labor Day Trip Ideas

 4. Have a blast while keeping cool with a float trip along the Illinois River in Tahlequah.
 Whether you’ve never been on the river before or have years of floating experience, you’re sure to find an outfitter and trip length to suit you perfectly.
 Pick a kayak, canoe or raft and have a great time floating this 60-mile scenic waterway, which is lined with high rocky bluffs and wooded banks.

-1. Get lost in a world of imagination at Leonardo’s Discovery Warehouse and Adventure Quest in Enid, where children of all ages can prowl through a three-story castle, meet animals found in the rainforest or dress up as astronauts, theater performers, artists and store clerks.
+1. Get lost in a world of imagination at Leonardo’s Children's Museum and Adventure Quest in Enid, where children of all ages can prowl through a three-story castle, meet animals found in the rainforest or dress up as astronauts, theater performers, artists and store clerks.

 2. After a day of discovery, head over to Enid’s Splash Zone Water Park, located just minutes from the museum.
 Visit after 5pm, and adults will pay half price admission, which could provide a family of four with hours of fun for under $25.
 Play water volleyball or put your bravery to the test on the park’s steep slides.

 3. Summertime in the small northwestern town of Ringwood wouldn’t be complete without the annual Watermelon Festival.
 For one week around Labor Day, this town of 500 is transformed into a bustling festival ground full of pageants, parades and contests.
 Try your luck at a game of bingo or sample some homemade ice cream.
 Be sure to save some room for the festival’s all-you-can-eat watermelon feast.